code-energy/teamspector/README.md

   members as a new ego or team metric).

 ## Methodology
-- Better method for historical inflation correction and currency exchange.
 - Improve the IMDB data extracting script.
 - Map everything that might change between experiments
     - Create a JSON structure with that, to describe a different experiment.